facebookresearch/Mephisto/docs/web/docs/guides/tutorials/first_task.md

 From this, we know we're loading from `data.csv`, and that this file only has two listed items.
 Mephisto creates an `Assignment` for each of these lines, representing a group of work for which a worker can only contribute to once.
 We also specify two `units_per_assignment`, meaning that Mephisto creates two `Unit`s per `Assignment`, meaning in this static case that different workers can complete the same job, usually to get inter-annotator agreement.
 (In some cases Mephisto can use an `Assignment` to connect multiple workers each with one `Unit` on a collaborative live task).
 As we had two assignments, it makes sense that each worker `x` and your second worker could only complete two tasks each.

 On the second launch, we had a file with only one entry and set `units_per_assignment` to 1, which ensured that there was only a single `Unit` that needed to be completed before Mephisto shut down.

+### 3.5 HTML static tasks in general

+You can use HTML static tasks to render simple annotation with custom HTML code.
+They may act as a good starting point for working on the platform, however they aren't the easiest or most powerful way to use Mephisto.
+More details can be found on how to customize these tasks [here](https://github.com/facebookresearch/Mephisto/tree/main/mephisto/abstractions/blueprints/static_html_task), though the rest of the tutorials will focus on React-based tasks.
+You can build your first in the [next tutorial](custom_react).